 a.
 A prescribed professional accounting curriculum given by a residence or correspondence school of accountancy, including courses in elementary and advanced accounting, auditing, cost accounting, and business law. or

 b.
 The equivalent of sixteen semester hours of professional accounting courses given by a collegiate-grade residence institution, including courses in elementary and advanced accounting, auditing, and cost accounting; and three semester hours of business law.
+Successful completion of the State Fund Accounting Course administered by the Department of Finance, shall receive credit for three semester hours toward the required accounting courses.

 Knowledge of: Accounting principles and practices; governmental accounting, budgeting, and fiscal management; uniform accounting system and the financial organization and procedures of the State of California; principles of organi-zation, administration, and management; administrative survey principles and techniques; principles of public administration; principles and techniques of personnel management and supervision; office methods and procedures; research techniques; statistical methods; principles and procedures of automatic data processing systems; department's affirmative action program objectives; a manager's role in the Affirmative Action Program and the processes available to meet affirmative action objectives.